Hard web provides SEO services to Gold Coast and other Qld businesses.

 Some tips for writing copy for your website, with SEO in mind.

-Always start with keyword research which I do via the Google keyword planner tool formerly known as the Google keyword tool and now only available to use from within an AdWords account but which fortunately you can sign up for at no cost.
+Always start with keyword research which I do via the Google keyword planner tool formerly known as the Google keyword tool and now only available to use from within an Google Ads account but which fortunately you can sign up for at no cost.

 If you think that certain words are relevant to the searcher trying to find your product then try to include those words in the text on the webpage.